Depression in Children (cont.)

-Depression in children does not have one single definitive cause.
-Rather, people with this illness tend to have a number of biological, psychological, and environmental risk factors that contribute to its development.
-Biologically, depression is associated with a reduced level of the neurotransmitter serotonin in the brain, a decrease in the size of some areas of the brain, as well as increased activity in other areas of the brain.
-Girls are more likely to be given the diagnosis of depression than boys, but that is thought to be the result of, among other things, a combination of biological differences based on gender, as well as the differences in how girls are encouraged to interpret their environment and respond to it compared to boys.
-There is thought to be at least a partially genetic contribution to the fact that children and adolescents with a depressed parent are up to four times more likely to develop the illness themselves.
-Children who develop depression are also more prone to having other biological challenges, such as low birth weight, trouble sleeping, and having a mother younger than 18 years old at the time of their birth.
+Depression in children does not have one specific cause.
+Rather, people with this illness tend to have a number of biological, psychological, and environmental contributors to its development.
+Biologically, depression is associated with a deficient level of the neurotransmitter serotonin in the brain, a smaller size of some areas of the brain and increased activity in other parts of the brain.
+Girls are more likely to be given the diagnosis of depression than boys, but that is thought to be due to, among other things, biological differences based on gender, and differences in how girls are encouraged to interpret their experiences and respond to it as opposed to boys.
+There is thought to be at least a partially genetic component to the pattern of children, and teens with a depressed parent are as much as four times more likely to also develop the disorder.
+Children who have depression are more prone to have other biological problems, like low birth weight, trouble sleeping, and to having a mother younger than 18 years old at the time of their birth.

-Psychological risk factors for depression include low self-esteem, poor body image, a tendency to be highly self-critical, and feeling helpless when dealing with negative events.
-Children who suffer from conduct disorder, attention deficit hyperactivity disorder (ADHD), clinical anxiety, or who have cognitive or learning problems, as well as trouble relating to others also are at higher risk of developing depression.
+Psychological contributors to depression include low self-esteem, negative body image, being excessively self-critical, and often feeling helpless when dealing with negative events.
+Children who suffer from conduct disorder, attention deficit hyperactivity disorder (ADHD), clinical anxiety, or who have cognitive or learning problems, as well as trouble engaging in social activities also are have more risk of developing depression.

-Depression may be a reaction to environmental stresses, including trauma like verbal, physical, or sexual abuse, the death of a loved one, school problems, being the victim of bullying, or peer pressure.
-Research differs as to whether children that are obese are at higher risk of developing depression.
+Depression may be a reaction to life stresses, like trauma, including verbal, physical, or sexual abuse; the death of a loved one; school problems; being bullied; or suffering from peer pressure.
+Research differs as to whether children who are obese have an increased risk of developing depression.

 Get tips on therapy and treatment.